-The Firm has fully embedded ESG considerations into the investment decision making process.
-The Firm is an active member of ClimateWise in the insurance industry and has produced a TCFD (Task Force on Climate-related Financial Disclosures) report which forms part of the ZAL Strategic & Directors' Report and Integrated Sustainability Disclosure in the Group's Annual Report.
+The Firm has fully embedded ESG considerations into its investment decision making process.
+The Firm has produced a TCFD (Task Force on Climate-related Financial Disclosures) Report, which forms part of the ZAL Strategic & Directors' Report and Integrated Sustainability Disclosure in the Group's Annual Report.